 Omega‑3 Rich Foods: Unlocking the Power of Essential Fatty Acids

 Unlock the power of omega-3s with nutrient-rich foods like salmon, walnuts, and flaxseeds.
-Learn how they support heart, brain, and joint health for overall well-being.
+Learn how these foods support heart, brain, and joint health for overall well-being.

 Essential fatty acids, particularly EPA and DHA, are the building blocks that help reduce inflammation and support various body functions.
-The best omega-3 sources include both seafood and plant-based options, making it accessible for everyone regardless of dietary preferences.
+The best omega-3 sources include both seafood and plant-based options, which make consuming them accessible for everyone no matter their dietary preferences.

 Key Takeaways